mgoellnitz/trackdown/README.md

 In other scenarios you may switch it to false.
-E.g. if the issue collection is part of your project wiki then automatically pushing might lead to remote operations whichis not desirable.
+E.g. if the issue collection is part of your project wiki then automatically pushing might lead to remote operations which is not desirable.

 # Installation

-Just copy the files from bin to you /usr/local/bin or somewhere else on your $PATH for now.
+Just copy the files from bin/ to a place on your $PATH for now.
 Perhaps we will add something more convenient later.

+Of course this way the remaining Windows users are locked out.

 # Issues

 ## COPY release notes.

+*1.0*

 When closing a release or sprint, it should be possible to copy all the resolved issues to a new [Markdown][markdown] file to remove the from the issue collection and have a contribution to release notes.

 ## MULTIISSUE There can be only one issue per ticket.

+*nth*

 [markdown]: https://daringfireball.net/projects/markdown/
 [git]: http://git-scm.com/